Aelxnadre72/BottomsUp/README.md

 3. The compiled APK file can be found in `android/build/outputs/apk`.

 # How to run the project :arrow_forward:
 Running the project is **easy**.
 If the project was successfully built with the APK method, run the APK on an Android emulator.
-This can be done directly in Android Studio by creating a new emulator in device manager.
+This can be done directly in Android Studio by creating a new emulator in device manager and dragging the APK file into it.